-The modeled configuration file defines a dimension region as $100 \times 100$ cells, with simulation duration of 500 steps.
+The modeled configuration file defines a dimension region as 100×100 cells, with simulation duration of 500 steps.
 The land region is constituted by clockwise orientation points that defines the final area representation - the brown filled cells - with a protected area located in the central sea parallelepiped region between land, presented in Figure 6.2.

-Blue Team 8
+Blue Team

 Regarding the blue team members that are available for the escort process, the parameters are defined as 6.1.
-The vehicle is defined as member of blue team - <team> BLUE\TEAM </team> - and its type is a normal patrol ship - <type> TYPE\PATROL </type>.
-For grouping purposes, which is the case, a vehicle only should be selected if its goal is set as GOAL\DEFENSE.
+The vehicle is defined as member of blue team - <team> BLUE_TEAM </team> - and its type is a normal patrol ship - <type> TYPE_PATROL </type>.
+For grouping purposes, which is the case, a vehicle only should be selected if its goal is set as GOAL_DEFENSE.
 This allows the force agent to know which entities should select and inform for group formation.
 The perception radius and speed vehicle are defined as 20 cells - <radius> 20 </radius> - and 20 knots - <speed> 20 </speed>.
 The last parameter of the vehicle's definition is the location, in which a coordinate tag is used with the x, y and z-axis, being its initial position 30, 50 and 0.
 As previously said, the z-axis is discarded in this platform due to the scenario's representation using two dimensions.
-The remaining escort vehicles only differ from its initial position.
+For the remaining escort vehicles, only the initial positions are different.
 The escorted vehicle has a behavior file associated, that regards the underlying description, which describes the way he acts through the environment, using the defined communication and interaction processes.
-The file definition is made using the behavior tag - behavior> 1\beh\defense\new.xml </br/>/behavior> - and the specified strategy XML-based file should be placed in a folder called behaviors, and the folder placed in the root of the project.